EnjoyHacking/anomaly-detector/README.md

 Anomaly Detection](http://211.68.127
 .238/classes/For11Course/class14/1/POVF12.pdf) on page 6:

     0) Form the matrix of observations.
 Eventually, this implementation should include robust feature selection.
     1) Compute the first k approximation of the robust Principal Components (PCs) and their variances.
     2) Calculate the Score Distance (Mahalanobis distance in the PC space) and the Orthogonal Distance (error after subtracting projection of input onto low dim PC space).
     3) Calculate appropriate thresholds for the score and orthogonal distances.
     4) Label an observation as an anomaly if either the score distance of orthogonal distance for that observations exceeds the corresponding threshold.

 ## Computing Robust Principal Components

-The gist of principal component pursuit is that we are trying to decompose a matrix M in to its low rank component L and its sparse component S, so that M = L + S. Traditional PCA is easily corrupted by outliers in the matrix.
+The gist of principal component pursuit is that we are trying to decompose a matrix M in to its low rank component L and its sparse component S, so that M = L + S. Standard PCA is easily corrupted by outliers in the matrix.
 In PCA used for dimensionality reduction we usually think of retrieving the low rank approximation where M = L + N, L is the low rank approximation fo M using the top K singular vectors and N is made up of small noise.
 In the sparse situation, components of S can have arbitrarily large magnitude but are distributed among the indices of the matrix in a sparse way.

+### Optimization/Relaxation based

 The first algorithm described for robustly computing the principal components of a matrix in the presence of sparse noise was framed as an optimization problem where we seek to minimize

     ||L||_{Nuclear Norm} + \lambda||S||_{1}

 subject to the constraint that L+S=M. This problem can be solved with optimization methods that are very computationally intensive.

 ### Alternating Directions

 [Sparse and Low-Rank Matrix Decompositions via Alternating Directions Methods, Yuan and Yang] (http://www.optimization-online.org/DB_FILE/2009/11/2447.pdf) describes a method for soling the optimization problem specified above by separating it in to two different minimization problems that